Mixed moduli in 3d N=4 higher-genus quivers: Introduction

 \paragraph{Organization of the paper.}

-This note is structured as follows: We start in \autoref{sec:index} with a review of the superconformal index of a good 3d $\mathcal{N}=4$ theory.
+This work is structured as follows.
+We start in \autoref{sec:index} with a review of the superconformal index of a good 3d $\mathcal{N}=4$ theory.
 We present its definition and the steps comprising its computation via supersymmetric localization.
-In \autoref{sec:marginal} we perform the computation of the index of a general 3d $\mathcal{N}=4$ theory with a careful treatment of the of the contribution each of the monopole sectors.
+In \autoref{sec:marginal} we perform the computation of the index of a general 3d $\mathcal{N}=4$ theory with a careful treatment of the contribution of each monopole sector.
 Finally, \autoref{sec:singletrace} is devoted to extracting lower bounds on the number of single-trace $B_{1}^{(1,1)}$ multiplets in general theories, and for special classes of theories: purely abelian, and quivers of unitary gauge groups.
-To support some of the calculations, we complete the note with \autoref{app:representations} in which we provide more technical representation-theoretic background, extensively used throughout the main text.
-While the present analysis is purely field theoretic, it suggests directions that can be explored in the holographically dual solutions\footnote{C. Bachas, A. Bourget, I. Lavdas and B. Le Floch, work in progress}
+We also present examples in \autoref{sec:examples}.
+To support some of the calculations, we complete the note with \autoref{app:representations} in which we outline some representation-theoretic results that are extensively used throughout the main text.
+While the present analysis is purely field theoretic, it suggests directions that can be explored in the holographically dual solutions.\footnote{C.~Bachas, A.~Bourget, I.~Lavdas and B.~Le Floch, work in progress}